R-s0n/client-side-injections-part-2/find-programs/README.md

 ## How It Works

+1. Checks for existing program data and prompts user to reuse or fetch fresh
-1. Fetches all public programs from configured platforms
+2. Fetches all public programs from configured platforms (if needed)
-2. Extracts URL and wildcard scope targets
+3. Extracts URL and wildcard scope targets
-3. Randomly selects programs for testing
+4. Randomly selects programs for testing
-4. For each target:
+5. For each target:
    - Detects technology stack and frameworks
    - Identifies security controls (CSP, WAF, auth)
    - Evaluates suitability for specified injection type
    - Calculates exploitability score
    - Saves promising targets to output file
-5. Continues indefinitely, discovering new targets over time
+6. Continues indefinitely with robust error handling
+7. Handles connection errors gracefully without stopping

 ## Notes